-5. Conceptualization, Addiction Diagnosis, and Plan of Care (25 points): Students will choose to watch one of the addiction related movies listed on Moodle or given in class.
-Then the students will individually diagnose, with justification, and create a case conceptualization of the character impacted by addiction.
-The case conceptualization should include the elements of a bio-psych-social assessment (this will be discussed in class and an example template will be posted on Moodle or sent via email).
+5. Conceptualization, Addiction Diagnosis, and Plan of Care (25 points): Students will choose to watch one of the addiction related movies listed by the Professor in class.
+Then the students will individually diagnose the individual, show justification for the diagnosis using DSM 5 criteria, and create a case conceptualization of the character impacted by addiction.
+The case conceptualization should include the elements of a bio-psych-social assessment (this will be discussed in class and an example template will be sent via email).
 You should write the case conceptualization as if the character was coming to you for treatment in the midst of their active addiction.
 A substance use diagnosis should indicate symptoms, severity, remission specification as indicated in the Diagnostic and Statistical Manual, Fifth Edition (DSM 5).
 This should be between 4-5 pages.